Open topic with navigation

 remote:2, and achieve the same durability guarantee as the safe commit protocol.
 You then have the same durability guarantee as if the database was using the safe commit protocol.
 To continue to enforce the durability guarantee after you add a storage manager, do the following:

-While the safe commit protocol helps avoid data inconsistencies, for example errors that manifest as the "null descriptor" failure, it does not correct inconsistencies already written to cold atoms in the archive.
+While the safe commit protocol helps avoid data inconsistencies, for example errors that manifest as the "null descriptor" failure, it does not correct inconsistencies already written to atoms in the archive.
 Therefore, if a database was running with a non-safe commit mode, and a corruption was introduced into the archive, switching to safe commit does not resolve the issue.
-To resolve the issue, you must first run nuochk, then run nuochk again using
+To resolve the issue, you must first run NuoDB Archive's nuoarchive check command, using the

---repair to locate and repair the data inconsistency issues, such as missing descriptors.
-For more information on NuoDB Check, see Command Line Tools.
+--repair option to locate and repair the data inconsistency issues, such as missing descriptors.
+For more information on NuoDB Archive, see Command Line Tools.